-Rates quoted above INCLUDE all riding, guiding and equipment, 7 or 10 nights twin accommodation (single if paying supplement and note some shared dorm rooms on Andean Adventure and Volcano ride), meals (lunch Day 1 to breakfast Day 8 / 11 (except dinner in Quito Day 7 / 10 of the Andean Adventure and Volcano ride), some drinks, entrance fees to National Parks, meeting and transfers from / to central Quito.
+Rates quoted above INCLUDE all riding, guiding and equipment, 7 or 10 nights twin accommodation (single if paying supplement and note some shared dorm rooms possible on Andean Adventure and Volcano ride), meals (lunch Day 1 to breakfast Day 8 / 11 (except dinner in Quito Day 7 / 10 of the Andean Adventure and Volcano ride), some drinks, entrance fees to National Parks, meeting and transfers from / to central Quito.
 The rates EXCLUDE international flights to Quito and taxes, airport transfers, personal medical insurance (compulsory), personal expenditure such as bar bills, laundry or telephone calls, any visa fees, any extra nights accommodation before or after the ride or any tips you wish to leave.
-NOTE - Rates are based on a minimum of 4 riders.
-Rides may be run for 2 or 3 riders at a supplement OR the itinerary may be altered slightly to keep the price the same.
+NOTE Rates are based on a minimum of 4 riders.
+Rides may be run for 2 or 3 riders at a supplement OR there may be an option to alter the itinerary slightly to keep the price the same.
 This will be discussed with you when you book.
 If a ride is confirmed for 2 or 3 participants and more join (taking the number to 4 or more) before the departure date, the itinerary will return to that published (or, if you have paid a supplement, this will be refunded).
-Single supplements - Rates assume twin accommodation and if you are travelling alone, the single supplement indicated may be payable to book a single room at hotels and haciendas (NB single rooms are not always charged, but may not be available every night on the Andean Adventure & Volcano Rides - on some nights room are shared dormitory style).
-If you are travelling alone, the single supplement is often payable - but please check when you book.
+Single supplements Rates assume twin accommodation and if you are travelling alone, the single supplement indicated is usually payable for a single room at hotels and haciendas (NB single rooms may not be available every night on the Andean Adventure and Volcano Rides - on some nights room are shared dormitory style).
+If you are travelling alone, the single supplement is generally always payable - but please check when you book.
 If you are prepared to share a twin room with another guest please let us know and we will see if we can find a sharer.

 FLIGHTS & TRAVEL INFORMATION

 The meeting point is usually the Mariscal area of Quito and rates includes collection on the morning of Day 1 either from your hotel (depending on location), OR from a pre-arranged meeting place.
-NB Car access to the old colonial part of town is limited.
-We can arrange meeting from your flight and airport transfers at an extra cost and can book extra hotel nights in Quito on request.
+Note that car access to the old colonial part of town is very limited so it may not be possible to collect you from your hotel if staying here.
+We can also arrange meeting from your flight and airport transfers at an extra cost and can book extra hotel nights in Quito on request.
 Please note we strongly advise arriving in Quito at least one or two nights before the ride start date, particularly if joining the Andean Adventure or Volcano Ride as both routes are at high altitudes and this helps with acclimatisation.

 cont. over

 FLIGHTS & TRAVEL INFORMATION cont.